Huey Long: Assassination

 On September 8, 1935, Long traveled to the State Capitol to pass a bill that would gerrymander the district of an opponent, Judge Benjamin Pavy, who had held his position for 28 years.
-At 9:20 p.m., just after passage of the bill effectively removing Pavy, Pavy's son-in-law, Carl Weiss, approached Long, and, according to the generally accepted version of events, fired a single shot with a handgun from four feet (1.2 m) away, striking Long in the torso.
+At 9:20 p.m., just after passage of the bill effectively removing Pavy, the judge's son-in-law, Carl Weiss, approached Long, and, according to the generally accepted version of events, fired a single shot with a handgun from four feet (1.2 m) away, striking Long in the torso.
 Long's bodyguards, nicknamed the "Cossacks" or "skullcrushers", then fired at Weiss with their pistols, killing him.
 An autopsy found Weiss had been shot at least 60 times.
 Long ran down a flight of stairs and across the capitol grounds, hailing a car to take him to Our Lady of the Lake Hospital.
 He was rushed to the operating room where surgery closed perforations in his intestines but failed to stop internal bleeding.
 Long died at 4:10 a.m. on September 10, 31 hours after being shot.
-According to different sources, his last words were either, "I wonder what will happen to my poor university boys", or "God, don't let me die.
+According to different sources, his last words were either "I wonder what will happen to my poor university boys" or "God, don't let me die.
 I have so much to do."

 Over 200,000 people traveled to Baton Rouge to attend Long's September 12 funeral.
 His remains were buried on the grounds of the Capitol; a statue depicting Long was constructed on his grave.
 Although Long's allies alleged he was assassinated by political opponents, a federal probe found no evidence of conspiracy.
 Long's death brought relief to the Roosevelt Administration, which would win in a landslide in the 1936 election.
 Farley publicly admitted his apprehension of campaigning against Long: "I always laughed Huey off, but I did not feel that way about him."
 Roosevelt's close economic advisor Rexford Tugwell wrote that, "When he was gone it seemed that a beneficent peace had fallen on the land.
 Father Coughlin, Reno, Townsend, et al., were after all pygmies compared with Huey.
 He had been a major phenomenon."
 Tugwell also said that Roosevelt regarded Long's assassination as a "providential occurrence".

 Evidence later surfaced that suggests Long was accidentally shot by his bodyguards.
 Proponents of this theory assert Long was caught in the crossfire as his bodyguards shot Weiss, and a bullet that ricocheted off the marble walls hit him.